Rules for State Wildlife Areas

-All vehicles used on wildlife areas must be licensed, use only designated roads, not exceed 20 m.p.h., and not make excessive noise.
+All vehicles used on wildlife areas must be licensed, used only designated roads, not exceed 20 m.p.h., and not make excessive noise.
 See wildlife area maps for detailed regulations.

 - No person may trespass into areas closed by the Division.

-- Entry limited from sunrise to sunset, except to lawfully hunt and fish.
+- Entry is limited from sunrise to sunset, except to lawfully hunt and fish.

 - No camping or swimming without special authorization of the Division.

 - No dumping or littering, no target shooting including paintball.